jamt9000/pytorch-template-light/README.md

 - [ ] Better support siamese/multimodal setting
 - [ ] Serialize the LR scheduler if it is stateful
 - [ ] Clear distinction between finetuning and resuming
-- [ ] Allow learning rate multiplier for the last fc layer
+- [ ] Allow learning rate multiplier for a reinitialised fc layer
+- [ ] Continue when the optimizer state dict has changed
+- [ ] Specify parameters to freeze

 Original README follows